 In Flat Rock, spend your days hiking the trails, saying hello to the many goats, and touring the house before heading downtown for some beers and barbecue from Hubba Hubba Smokehouse.

 Flat Rock is also where you can find one of the most popular places for apple picking in North Carolina, Sky Top Orchard.

-One of the largest North Carolina mountain towns on this list, we absolutely love walking and driving around Hendersonville.
+One of the largest North Carolina mountain towns on this list, we absolutely love all the fun things to do in Hendersonville.
 Its downtown is home to nice shops, a cozy atmosphere, and great restaurants.